VinsmokeSomya/Blog-App-CICD-EKS/README.md

 Again, it is assumed you already know how to install Git Bash, it is quite easy to do this for Windows and Mac.
 Download the OS and follow the installation prompts.
 [Click Here](https://github.com/git-guides/install-git) to get started and install Git.
 Having Git on your local system is a advisable because it makes it easier to push and commits code.

-After installing Git Bash, we need to clone the [repo](https://github.com/ougabriel/full-stack-blogging-app.git) we will be using, this [repo](https://github.com/ougabriel/full-stack-blogging-app.git) contains the source code needed for this project.
-[Click Here to CLONE it.](https://github.com/ougabriel/full-stack-blogging-app.git)

 ```go
 git clone https://github.com/ougabriel/full-stack-blogging-app.git